cs1302uga/cs1302-tutorials/threads/brief-intro-threads.md

     <dd><code>isDaemon() == true</code>; not required to finish before normal program termination is allowed</dd>
 </dl>

 A thread's `daemon` property cannot be changed after the thread has started executing (i.e., after it's `start()` method has been called).
-When a new thread is created, its
-`daemon` property is set to the same as the thread that created it.
-The <em>main thread</em> is a <em>non-daemon thread</em>, so any new threads that are created in the main thread will also be non-daemon threads, i.e., unless their `daemon` status is changed to `true` using using `setDaemon(true)` before they are started.
+When a new thread is created, its `daemon` property is set to the same as the thread that created it.
+The *main thread* is a *non-daemon thread*, so any new threads that are created in the main thread will also be non-daemon threads, i.e., unless their `daemon` status is changed to `true` using using `setDaemon(true)` before they are started.